Domado/DaisoML/README.md

 ## Overview

 DaisoML is a lightweight, high-performance C++ inference library designed for Transformer-based Large Language Models (LLMs).
-Built with standard C++, it provides a clean and modular implementation of modern architecture components found in state-of-the-art models, focusing on portability and educational value.
+Built with standard C++, it provides a clean and modular implementation of modern architecture components found in state-of-the-art models, focusing on portability and professional value.

 ## Features